Electrical

 This course requires 40 hours per week

-Safely install, test and diagnose electrical cords, cables, and equipment in accordance with relevant legislation.
+Install, test, and diagnose electrical cords, cables, fittings, and equipment in compliance with legal standards.

-NCEA Level 1 with Mathematics and English or equivalent knowledge and skills.
+NCEA Level 1 with Mathematics and English, or equivalent knowledge/skills.